DewitteRuben/LLM/README.md

 An overview of LLMs with examples of building a simple LLM app using LangChain and Python scripts:

+- Includes:
   - **rag-chain.py**: Focuses on a straightforward RAG pipeline, ideal for learning the basics of embedding storage and context-based querying.
   - **rag-graph.py**: Expands on the pipeline by introducing state graphs, improving the organization and flow of data for more complex use cases.
   - **rag-graph-tools.py**: Takes the concept further by integrating tools/

 ### **FAISS**